RFC Gateway security, part 1 – basic understanding

 ‘Registered external RFC Servers’

-The RFC Gateway allows to register ‘external RFC Server programs’ (also known as ‘Registered Server’ or ‘Registered Server Program’) to itself and allows RFC clients to consume the functions offered by these programs.
+The RFC Gateway allows ‘external RFC Server programs’ (also known as ‘Registered Server’ or ‘Registered Server Program’) to register to itself and allows RFC clients to consume the functions offered by these programs.

 ‘Started external RFC Servers’

-The RFC Gateway is also capable to start programs on the OS level.
+The RFC Gateway is capable to start programs on the OS level.

-Common examples are ‘tp’ for transport management via STMS or ‘gnetx.exe’ for the graphical screen painter on the SAP GUI client host.
+Common examples are the program ‘tp’ for transport management via STMS started on the RFC Gateway host of AS ABAP or the program ‘gnetx.exe’ for the graphical screen painter started on the SAP GUI client host.

-There may be some cases where starting a program is used to register a ‘Registered Server Program’ at the RFC Gateway.
+While typically remote servers start the to-be-registered program on the OS level by themselves, there may be cases where starting a program is used to register a ‘Registered Server Program’ at the RFC Gateway.
 In these cases the program started by the RFC Gateway may also be the program which tries to register to the same RFC Gateway.

 Please note: One should be aware that starting a program using the RFC Gateway is an interactive task.
 This means the call of a program is always waiting for an answer before it times out.
 If the called program is not an RFC enabled program (compiled with the SAP RFC library) the call will time out, but the program is still left running on the OS level!